rhezab/smile/docs/developing.md

-In Smile this is all handled by [Vite](https://vitejs.dev).
-Vite is a development tool which is heavily optimized for DX (developer experience).
-There's lots to say about the features of Vite but more directly to test your application locally simple type:
+In **🫠 Smile** this is all handled by [Vite](https://vitejs.dev).
+Vite is a development tool that is heavily optimized for (developer experience (DX).
+There is a lot to say about the features of Vite but more directly to test your application locally simple type:

 `npm run dev`